-Beneficial ownership transparency and the UN Tax Convention: Connecting information to strengthen fair and effective tax systems
+Beneficial ownership transparency and the UN Framework Convention on International Tax Cooperation: Connecting information to strengthen fair and effective tax systems

 Christine Wachira, Regional Associate for Africa, delivering Open Ownership's statement at the UN Framework Convention on International Tax Cooperation in November 2025

-As governments meet in Nairobi to negotiate the United Nations Framework Convention on International Tax Cooperation (UNFCITC), there is an important opportunity to strengthen how governments exchange and use information about who ultimately owns and controls wealth and assets.
+As governments meet in Nairobi to negotiate the UN Framework Convention on International Tax Cooperation (UNFCITC), there is an important opportunity to strengthen how governments exchange and use information about who ultimately owns and controls wealth and assets.

-Clear and connected beneficial ownership (BO) information is essential to building fairer, more effective tax systems and ensuring that public revenues are protected from misuse.
-Open Ownership is advocating for strong and ambitious commitments to beneficial ownership transparency within the Convention, including commitments to national reforms, and a United Nations (UN) Global Asset Register.
+Clear and connected beneficial ownership information is essential to building fairer, more effective tax systems and ensuring that public revenues are protected from misuse.
+Open Ownership is advocating for strong and ambitious commitments to beneficial ownership transparency within the Convention.
 This is an opportunity to provide a clear UN mandate to develop systems, standards, and cooperation mechanisms needed to comprehensively connect ownership and asset information across borders.

 Why beneficial ownership transparency matters for fair taxation

-Information about beneficial ownership lies at the heart of a fair and effective tax system.
-With accurate beneficial ownership data, governments can more effectively mobilise domestic resources, strengthen tax collection systems and safeguard public revenue—thereby supporting sustainable development and public services
+Information about beneficial ownership is a key part of a fair and effective tax system.
+With accurate beneficial ownership data, governments can more effectively mobilise domestic resources, strengthen tax collection systems and safeguard public revenue—thereby supporting sustainable development and public services.

-Connecting ownership data across borders helps close key loopholes that enable tax evasion and illicit financial flows.
-By shining a light on opaque ownership structures that enable abuse such as anonymously owned shell companies, beneficial ownership transparency helps ensure that taxation is fair, transparent and aligned with the actual flow of value, strengthening the integrity of both public finances and markets — supporting trust, accountability, and sustainable economic growth.
+Connecting ownership data across borders helps tackle practices that enable tax evasion and illicit financial flows.
+By shining a light on opaque ownership structures that can enable abuse such as anonymously owned shell companies, beneficial ownership transparency helps ensure that taxation is fair and transparent, strengthening the integrity of both public finances and markets — supporting trust, accountability, and sustainable economic growth.

-Open Ownership has joined civil society partners from across the globe in calling for beneficial ownership transparency to be explicitly included in the UN Tax Convention.
+Open Ownership has joined civil society partners from across the globe in calling for beneficial ownership transparency to be explicitly included in the UNFCITC.
 The joint submission of the Global Alliance for Tax Justice (GATJ), to which Open Ownership is a signatory, recommends that the Convention:

 These recommendations reflect a growing consensus that beneficial ownership transparency is vital to building fairer, more effective tax systems, and set out a strong framework for embedding beneficial ownership transparency in the Convention.